 You’d have to be living under a rock to have not noticed that pink has become a predominant color of 2017.
 Whether you want to call it millennial pink or power pink, it’s not a particular hue of pink; but it is any number of not-quite pinks.
-Salmon pink, dusty rose, Corbu pink and the very lightest shade of pale pink all have their place in the pink revolution.
+Salmon pink, dusty rose, Corbu pink and the very lightest shade of pale pink all have their place in the pink revolution like this suede shag rug is a great example.

 We had some pink envy and created some inspirational rooms using the color with our consignment furniture and lighting.
 You may have noticed some of them in our instagram feed.
 We found that you don't have to redo everything just to get the trend or style that you want.
 Finding the right shade of pink paint for the walls just might do the trick.
 In our case, Titanic Rose from Benjamin Moore was the perfect fit for many styles and moods we created right out of our warehouse.